In this lesson, students will learn classical sources related to Jews living in the Land of Israel and will debate the issue of making Aliyah today.

 5. Divide the students into two teams assigning one team the pro-Aliyah position and the other team the position against Aliyah, and have them debate the issue.
 The attached article may be of use.

-6. Wrap up the session by going over the main points raised by each group and by highlighting the fact that although there are many challenges to moving to Israel today, this is the easiest it has ever been to make the move, and that Jews throughout history (including Moses!) only dreamt of having the opportunity that we have.
+6. Review the main points raised by each group and by highlighting the fact that although there are many challenges to moving to Israel today, this is the easiest it has ever been to make the move and that Jews throughout history (including Moses!) only dreamt of having the opportunity that we have.

-End with reading the following quote of Avital Sharansky and/or showing the following video (song) which describes the difficulties that the Ethiopian Jews faced on their journey to Israel.
+7. End with reading the following quote from Avital Sharansky and/or showing the following video (song) which describes the difficulties that the Ethiopian Jews faced on their journey to Israel.